 5. The manufacturer offers a 3-year limited warranty on this product

-Suitable for many cooking needs, including candy, the Habor digital thermometer (silver) can measure temperatures of between -58°F and 572°F. Its chrome steel probe is 4.7″ long and provides a reading within 4 to six seconds of being placed in food.
+Suitable for many cooking needs, including candy, the Habor digital thermometer (silver) can measure temperatures of between -58°F and 572°F. Its chrome steel probe is 4.7″ long and provides a reading within 4 to 6 seconds of being placed in food.

-This probe isn’t designed to remain within the food or pan during cooking, and therefore the manufacturer explicitly asks that you simply remove it after a temperature check to increase its lifespan.
+This probe isn’t designed to remain within the food or pan during cooking, and therefor,e the manufacturer explicitly asks that you simply remove it after a temperature check to increase its lifespan.

 - Silver color digital thermometer